PghMav/CMM-Site-Scraper/README.md

 ### url

 the url flag takes a simple .xml string.
-If it is not an xml string, it will throw an error.
+If it is not a string ending in .xml, it will throw an error.

 ### type